BibhabenduMukherjee/Graphs/readme.md

 Component 1: {A, B, C}
 Component 2: {D, E} and {F, G} are separate isolated components as there are no connections between them or to the rest of the nodes.

 Each node within a connected component can reach any other node in the same component by traversing edges in the graph.
-Components can vary in size, from a single node (in the case of isolated nodes) to encompassing the entire graph.
+Components can vary in size, from a single node (in the case of isolated nodes) to encompassing the entire graph